Christopher Perry

 Biography

-Dr. Christopher Perry is an Associate Professor in the School of Kinesiology and Health Science and Associate Director of the Muscle Health Research Centre at York University in Toronto, Ontario, Canada.
+Dr. Christopher Perry is a Professor in the School of Kinesiology and Health Science and Associate Director of the Muscle Health Research Centre at York University in Toronto, Ontario, Canada.
 His laboratory aims to understand how mitochondrial stress contributes to muscle weakness in a variety of disorders including Duchenne muscular dystrophy.

 Ongoing work examines how certain muscles demonstrate dynamic resliency during cancer in an attempt to slow the progression of muscle weakness.
 Our team has also identified several compounds that partially restore muscle health in a mouse model of Duchenne muscular dystrophy by preserving mitochondrial metabolism.
 The lab also investigates how exercise improves muscle metabolism in humans and uses this information as the ‘mechanistic template’ for restoring healthy muscle function in diseases.